Partial Quantifier Elimination By Certificate Clauses: Invariant Generation For Bug Detection

 \subsection{Two kinds of bugs}

 Let \bm{N} be a sequential circuit.
-Let $P_1(S)$,$\dots$,$P_n(S)$ be the properties $N$ must meet where $S$ is the set of state variables.
-One can view $P_1\wedge \dots \wedge P_n$ as a \ti{specification} \bm{\spe} for $N$.
+Let $P_1(S)$,$\dots$,$P_n(S)$ be invariants that must hold for $N$ where $S$ is the set of state variables.
+That is, these are \ti{desired} invariants of $N$.
+One can view the aggregate invariant $P_1\wedge \dots \wedge P_n$ as a \ti{specification} \bm{\spe} for $N$.
 We will say that \pnt{s} is a \tb{bad state} (respectively a \tb{good state}) if $\mi{Sp}(\pnt{s})=0$ (respectively $\mi{Sp}(\pnt{s})=1$).
 As far as reachable states are concerned, $N$ can have \tb{two kinds of bugs}.
 A \ti{bug of the first kind} occurs when a bad state is reachable in $N$.
 A \ti{bug of the second kind} takes place when a good state that is supposed to be reachable is unreachable in $N$.
-Informally, a bug of the first kind (respectively the second kind) indicates that the set of reachable states is ``larger'' (respectively ``smaller'') than it is supposed to be.
+Informally, a bug of the first kind (respectively the second kind) indicates that the set of reachable states is ``larger'' (respectively ``smaller'') than it should be.

-To prove that $N$ has no bugs of the first kind, it suffices to show that $N$ meets \spe (i.e. every $P_i$ holds).
+To prove that $N$ has no bugs of the first kind, it suffices to show that the aggregate invariant \spe holds for $N$.
 Note that this does nothing to identify bugs of the \ti{second} kind.
 Indeed, let \Sub{N}{triv} be a circuit looping in an initial state \ppnt{s}{init} satisfying \spe.
-Then \Sub{N}{triv} obviously meets \spe.
+Then \spe holds for \Sub{N}{triv}.
 However, \Sub{N}{triv} has bugs of the second kind (assuming that a correct implementation has to reach states other than \ppnt{s}{init}).
 A straightforward way to identify bugs of the second kind is to compute the set of all unreachable states of $N$.
 If this set contains a state that is supposed to be reachable, $N$ has a bug of the second kind.
-Unfortunately, for large designs, computing such a set can be prohibitively hard.
+Unfortunately, computing such a set can be prohibitively hard.